Trending Topics GFN Farmers are Talking About

 Farming is different everywhere.
 Farmers understand the intrinsic value of sharing information and exporting knowledge.
 Do you need to know what’s happening in the real world of farming?
 Each day we are listening to what GFN members are talking about.
 Believing in the power of sharing trends, this list includes topics that have recently been top-of-mind:

-- Nitrogen use, management and penalizations – Argentina, Denmark, Germany, India, Uruguay
+- Azote utilisation, management and penalizations – Argentina, Danemark, Allemagne, Inde, Uruguay

 - Canola production – Canada